atlanhq/camelot/docs/dev/contributing.rst

 .. _numpydoc: https://numpydoc.readthedocs.io/en/latest/format.html

-- Make sure your commit messages follow `the seven rules of a great git commit message`_.
+- Make sure your commit messages follow `the seven rules of a great git commit message`_:
     - Separate subject from body with a blank line
     - Limit the subject line to 50 characters
     - Capitalize the subject line